 learn

-27 November 2024: Algal Bloom in Te Roto o Wairewa/ Lake Forsyth
+11 February 2026: Health Warning – Harmful Algal Bloom in Te Roto o Wairewa Lake Forsyth

-People should avoid the lake and animals, particularly dogs, should not be allowed near the water until the bloom has cleared.
+People should avoid the lake, and animals, particularly dogs, should not be allowed near the water until the health warning has been lifted.

-Environment Canterbury monitors the lake weekly and the public will be advised of any changes in water quality that are of public health significance.
+Environment Canterbury monitors the lake during summer, and the public will be advised of any changes in water quality that are of public health significance.

 Facts about cyanobacteria: